-With the exception of this proposed garage, all of the garages are accessible to the inner loop, providing safe pedestrian connections from the garages to the campus core.
+The campus will be served by one new parking garage, in addition to the five current ones.
+All the garages are accessible to the inner loop, providing safe pedestrian connections from the garages to the campus core.
 Additional garage and surface lot sites are constantly being evaluated and will be reported in periodic plan updates.
 As new parcels are acquired, they are usually converted to surface parking as an interim, if not permanent use.